-We will not normally share personal data with anyone else, but may do so where:
+The Trust and its Schools will not normally share personal data with anyone else but may do so where:

-- There is an issue with a pupil or parent/carer that puts the safety of our staff at risk - We need to liaise with other agencies we will seek consent as necessary before doing this - Our suppliers or contractors need data to enable us to provide services to our staff and pupils for example, IT companies.
-When doing this, we will: - Only appoint suppliers or contractors which can provide sufficient guarantees that they comply with data protection law - Establish a data sharing agreement with the supplier or contractor, either in the contract or as a standalone agreement, to ensure the fair and lawful processing of any personal data we share - Only share data that the supplier or contractor needs to carry out their service, and information necessary to keep them safe while working with us
+- there is an issue with a pupil or parent/carer that puts the safety of our staff at risk. - we need to liaise with other Agencies we will seek consent as necessary before doing this. - our suppliers or contractors need data to enable us to provide services to our staff and pupils, for example, IT Companies.
+When doing this, we will: - only appoint suppliers or contractors which can provide sufficient guarantees that they comply with data protection law. - establish a data sharing agreement with the supplier or contractor, either in the contract or as a standalone agreement, to ensure the fair and lawful processing of any personal data we share. - only share data that the supplier or contractor needs to carry out their service, and information necessary to keep them safe while working with us.

-We will also share personal data with law enforcement and government bodies where we are legally required to do so, including for:
+The Trust and its Schools will also share personal data with law enforcement and Government bodies where we are legally required to do so, including for:

-- The prevention or detection of crime and/or fraud - The apprehension or prosecution of offenders - The assessment or collection of tax owed to HMRC - In connection with legal proceedings - Where the disclosure is required to satisfy our safeguarding obligations - Research and statistical purposes, as long as personal data is sufficiently anonymised or consent has been provided
+• the prevention or detection of crime and/or fraud.

+- the apprehension or prosecution of offenders. - the assessment or collection of tax owed to HMRC. - in connection with legal proceedings. - where the disclosure is required to satisfy our safeguarding obligations. - research and statistical purposes, as long as personal data is sufficiently anonymised, or consent has been provided.

-We may also share personal data with emergency services and local authorities to help them to respond to an emergency situation that affects any of our pupils or staff.
+The Trust and its Schools may also share personal data with emergency services and Local Authorities, to help them to respond to an emergency that affects any of our pupils or staff.

-Where we transfer personal data to a country or territory outside the European Economic Area, we will do so in accordance with data protection law.
+Where we transfer personal data to a country or territory outside the United Kingdom, we will do so in accordance with data protection law.